eiji03aero/memoria/TASKS.md

 ## Fix

 ## Todo
-- [ ] implement toast system
-    - use toast from react-spectrum
-- [ ] implement timeline post detail page
-- [ ] try to bounce ideas off of chat gpt
-    - what kind of feature would make it better app?
-- [ ] prepare documents
-    - terms of use
-    - privacy policy
-- [ ] test code for bgjob impl
 - [ ] make sure media gallery works okay
     - starting from middle to load previous page
     - starting from middle to load next page